riscv/riscv-elf-psabi-doc/riscv-elf.md

 ## <a name=dynamic-linking /> Dynamic linking

-Lazily bound functions must follow the standard calling conventions.
+Lazy binding must follow the standard calling conventions.
 The resolver in the dynamic linker will save/restore `a0-a7` for integer calling convention and save/restore `fa0-fa7` for hardware floating-point calling convention to avoid ruining the arguments before jumping to the resolved function.
-If there is any need to support non-standard calling convention for lazily bound functions, the symbol needs to be decorated using `STO_RISCV_BIND_NOW`.
-With the attribute in the symbol, the function call will not go through the resolver in the dynamic linker.
-The function address will be resolved during program loading.
+If there is any need to support non-standard calling convention for lazy binding, the symbol needs to be decorated using `STO_RISCV_BIND_NOW`.
+With the attribute in the symbol, the function address will be resolved during program loading.

 # <a name=c-types></a> C type details